Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/tome-of-leadership-and-influence.md

 aliases: ["Tome of Leadership and Influence"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-208. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+208. Available in the SRD."
 ---
 # Tome of Leadership and Influence
 *Wondrous Item, major, very rare*